BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 .. note::

-   The set of images that the classifier will be trained on is set by the image folder selected in the training frame – if you change that folder between creating the training labels and training the classifier, then the images used for training may not look exactly like the images you actually trained the classifier on!
+   The set of images that the classifier will be trained on is set by the image folder selected when launching images for training label generation – if you change that folder between creating the training labels and training the classifier, then the images used in training will be different from the images you used to make the training labels!

 Prediction
 ~~~~~~~~~~